 Our climate targets

-To deliver our goal to have a net zero impact on climate, we have set the following targets:
+To deliver our goal to have a net zero impact on climate, we have set the following targets, measured against a 2020 baseline:

-Net zero emissions across our full value chain by 2030 (scope 3)
+- Net zero emissions across our full value chain by 2045 (all scopes)

 Operational emissions (Scope 1 and 2)